levelupcc/level-up/_pages/curriculum/safer-communication/safer-online-advocacy/deepening/what-does-your-metadata-say-about-you/what-does-your-metadata-say-about-you.md

 - Example tools for analyzing and removing metadata

 #### *Trainer's Note*
-- *While not required, this session is greatly enhanced for participants if they have already done the Input session "Networked Publics".
+- *While not required, this session is greatly enhanced for participants if they have already done the Input session "Networked Publics".*
-- *Metadata is often one of the more complex topics to introduce in the training process - make sure to budget sufficient time to cover this session in detail, as it is quite critical and relevant to the context of WHRDs and women activists.*
+- *Metadata is often one of the more complex topics to introduce in the training process - make sure to budget sufficient time to cover this session in detail, as it is quite critical and relevant to the context of human rights defenders and activists.*
 <br><br>

 ## Running the Session: